5 Critical Product Owner Interview Questions

 1. What is value?

-This is a very hard question but a very important one.
-If a Product Owner’s role is to maximize value, a Product Owner should know what value is.
+This is a challenging question, but an important one.
+If a Product Owner’s role is to maximize value, a Product Owner should understand what value is, and how to articulate that to others.

-Look for concise answers that relate to customer happiness.
-Bonus points if they also include the cost at a certain happiness level.
+Look for concise answers that relate to customer happiness, desired business outcomes, social good, or some combination of those three.
+If they can relate value to the cost of said value, even better.
 No iPhone is worth $100 million.
 It’s valuable to you because it provides deep utility at a reasonable price considering how much utility delivers.

 2. How do you know you are delivering value to your customers?

-A Product Owner must assume everything they think is wrong until validated in the marketplace.
-Every feature idea, every stakeholder request, every wild hope, and dream could be totally wrong until you see results from your customers.
+A Product Owner must assume everything they think might be wrong until validated in the marketplace.
+Every feature idea, every stakeholder request, every wild hope, and dream could be totally of the mark until you see results from your customers.
 They should always be looking for ways to empirically measure success and customer happiness through frequent inspection of analytics tools, usage statistics, support requests, reviews, anything they can get their hands on which might show true results.

 3. What is the point of Scrum?